Cdemz/Cdemz/README.md

-- 👋 Hi, I’m @Cdemz
+- 👋 Hello, I'm Ademola Adepoju (@Cdemz)

-- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning front-end development
+🚀 Frontend Developer passionate about creating responsive and user-friendly web experiences

+💻 Proficient in HTML, CSS, JavaScript, and modern frontend frameworks

+🌱 Continuously expanding my skills in full-stack development

-- 💞️ I’m looking to collaborate on websites projects
+🔍 Seeking opportunities to collaborate on innovative web projects

-- 📫 How to reach me gbengaadepoju75@gmail.com
+🎯 Goal-oriented developer with a keen eye for design and user experience

+📫 Connect with me: gbengaadepoju75@gmail.com | (https://www.linkedin.com/in/ademola-adepoju-6ab37526b)

+🛠️ Open to new challenges and always eager to learn and grow in the ever-evolving world of web development

 <!---
 Cdemz/Cdemz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.